RiyazPatwegar/Aspire-Loan-App/README.md

 DB_PASSWORD=

+You can change above configuration as per your local setup.

 # Migration

 Before run migration you have to configure local database : 'aspire-rest-api' as mentioned above and then run below migration command